 Heading for the ancient city of Ayutthaya

 After waking up, I take an extended breakfast.
-After all, there is a travel day ahead, a six-hour drive to Ayutthaya, an ancient city famous for its Khmer-style temples.
-The owner of the guesthouse is such an incredibly helpful lady: she drives me to the bus station, buys me a ticket, and shows me which platform I have to board.
+After all, there is a travel day ahead, a six-hour drive to visit the Khmer-style temples of Ayutthaya, a famous ancient city famous just above Bangkok.
+The guesthouse owner is such an incredibly helpful lady: she drives me to the bus station, buys me a ticket, and shows me which platform I have to board.
 After saying goodbye to her, I quietly wait on a bench for my bus to arrive.
 The bus shows up at 9:45 am, the scheduled time of departure.

 The bus stops along the road

 Occasionally the bus stops at a bus station, but I can not tell where we are precise.
 Around 3 p.m., I see a road sign stating: Ayutthaya – 35 kilometers, so I start paying attention.
 But as this is Thailand, the bus staff notifies me when I have to get off.
 The stop is a bit strange this time, not at a bus station, but just along the road.
 Simultaneously with my bus one more stops; it seems the Dutch couple I already came across in Sukothai took this one.
 The three of us join a tuk-tuk to the city center.

 A bit challenging to find accommodation during Loy Krathong